TPL Scotiabank Expedition: BEST OF CANADA Series – The Douglas Participants

 Prior to her time in business, Ms. Evans was the Chief of Staff to the Ontario Minister of Finance, Jim Flaherty, where she advised on taxation and spending policies while leading the development and communication of the 2001 Provincial Budget.
 In addition, Ms. Evans served as Chief of Staff to the Attorney General, and a senior advisor to the Minister of Community and Social Services, and the Minister of Health.

-Ms. Evans currently serves as a Director of the National Ballet of Canada, and a Governor of Kingsway College School.
-She previously served as a Director on the Boards of the 2016 Orlando Invictus Games, The Canadian Club and Youth Without Shelter.
+Ms. Evans currently serves as a Governor of Kingsway College School.
+She previously served as a Director on the Boards of the National Ballet of Canada, the 2016 Orlando Invictus Games, The Canadian Club and Youth Without Shelter.
 Ms. Evans is a recipient of The Queen’s Diamond Jubilee Medal (2012), which honours significant contributions and achievements by Canadians.

 John is an avid cyclist, hiker, golfer, and a passionate alpine and Nordic skier – generally an adventurer with a thirst for active travel.
 In 2009, along with a small group of friends, he co-founded Les Domestiques, a Cycling Club that has become a philanthropic vehicle for its members.Read More